pruski/backbone-require-demo/README.md

 Backbone application demo
 =========================

-A simple example of my Backbone code flow.
+A simple example of Backbone application combined with Reguire.js

-Technologies used: Backbone.js, Require.js

 Live demo can be found here http://demo.tablism.com